 If you love skiing or snowboarding, or maybe both, you may have decided you want a career in the ski industry.
 But where do you begin?
 To help prepare you, today we’re taking a look at a day in the life of a ski instructor, plus some insight into things like pay and career pathways, to give you an idea of what you need before you pack your bags and head for the mountains.

 Skiing and snowboarding for fun is one thing, but teaching others all day every day is totally different, so as well as having a passion for skiing, you must also have the passion to share what you enjoy with others.
-Whilst highly-qualified, experienced ski instructors can earn a good salary, a career in the ski industry is usually chosen for the lifestyle and should only be taken by those who have a real love for the sport.
+Whilst highly-qualified, experienced ski instructors can earn a good salary, a career in the ski industry is usually chosen for the lifestyle and should only be taken by those who have a real love for the sport and mountain lifestyle.

 What’s a Typical Day as a Ski Instructor Like?